blainerothrock/hyperspectral-imaging-ml/tips_and_tricks.md

 ## Conversion to PyTorch
 ### Why?
 The main reason we converted this code was to learn.
 This paper's model seemed like a relatively simple model using out-of-the-box implementations of well studied components of deep learning. really just convolutional layers, fully connected layers and dropout.
 Also, this model has a state of the art on a few of the Hyperspectral imaging leaderboard on papers with code, something 100% accuracy.

 Our initial intent was to build a generalized model into a small framework that could easily be built upon with new models and datasets.

-### Unit Tests
-TODO: Testing code is always a good idea.
-Specifically, there are some complicated transformations done to the hyperspectral imagine and we wanted to generalize them for a framework.
-In order to do that, we needed to ensure they were working as expected on toy data and unit tests help accomplish this. ...

 ### Pytorch CrossEntropy Loss & Softmax
 Not a issue with the original code, but something we ended up debugging for far too long.
 PyTorch's out of the box